ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Unlike this concurrent work which is also presenting here at this conference.
 This work is a constant-round MPQC but it doesn't have identifiable abort.

+Moreover, our construction is fair if the underlying classical MPC is fair.
+When I say fair, I mean that either everyone gets their output or nobody does.
+In other words, the malicious parties won't be able to get their outputs first and then abort the protocol so the honest parties get nothing.

 # Qubit-Sending

 Ok, so let's talk about how did we do this.